Offhand Attack 5e (Updated for 2024)

 Do you have a way to stack damage on hit?

-Things like the barbarian’s Rage damage bonus, the ranger’s hunter’s mark, and the paladin’s Improved Divine Smite want you to hit your enemies as many times as possible.
-They can apply damage multiple times per turn and can make up for the lack of damage modifiers (if you don’t want to invest in Two-Weapon Fighting.)
-Other things that can make offhand attacks worthwhile are damage abilities that only activate on hit, like the rogue’s Sneak Attack and paladin’s Divine Smite.
-These abilities are in place so that these classes can keep up damage-wise with the sheer number of Extra Attacks fighters get.
+Other things that can make offhand attacks worthwhile are damage abilities that only activate on hit, like the Rogue’s Sneak Attack and Paladin’s Divine Smite.
+These abilities are in place so that these classes can keep up damage-wise with the sheer number of Extra Attacks Fighters get.
 If you miss your primary attacks, you’ll want a lifeline that can potentially net you a burst of damage.

 Do you want to wield a shield?

-Do you want to use a heavy weapon?
+Do you want to use a Heavy weapon?

-Builds that stack into STR usually end up with Great Weapon Master so they’re able to output as much damage as possible.
+Builds that stack into Strength usually end up with Great Weapon Master so they’re able to output as much damage as possible.
 If you’re looking to optimize your build for damage, however boring and linear it may be, building your character around offhand attacking usually isn’t for you.

 Best Classes for Offhand Attacks